domonik/RAPDOR/docs/source/data_preparation.rst

 Prepare Your Data
 #################

-No matter whether you run the RDPMSpecIdentifier as a graphical user interface (GUI), a command line tool or within python, you need to make sure your data is in the expected format.
+No matter whether you run the RAPDOR as a graphical user interface (GUI), a command line tool or within python, you need to make sure your data is in the expected format.

 GUI and CLI